Gowongo Mohawk: Personal life

-Gowongo Mohawk (Go-Won-Go/Go-Wan-Go; August 11, 1860 - February 7, 1924) was a Seneca playwright and actor.
 She was born in Gowanda, New York, to father Ga-Na-Gua, also known as Dr. Alan Mohawk, a chief medicine man of the Seneca Nation, and mother Lydia, who was known as "The Angle" on the Cattaraugus Reservation.
-Gowongo's stage name (Gowongo) translates to "I fear no one."
-Her English name was Carrie A. Mohawk.
+Her English birth name was Carrie A. Mohawk, but she later permanently adopted her Indigenous name Gowongo, which translates to "I fear no one."
 In an interview with the Liverpool Weekly Courier, she gave an English translation of her name as 'Majestic Palm', along with a signed photograph of herself.

+Her parents both died when she was a minor: her father when she was about 10 and her mother when she was about 15.
 As a child she attended boarding school in Ohio, which she did not enjoy, and later attended university at the University of Ohio.
 Before writing her first play, she acted with Louise Pomeroy and at the Windsor Theatre.